viral98/blog/_posts/2021-02-01-codesigning-electron.md

 ## Getting Started

-Code Signing for someone having no experience with actual development and handling fancy infrastructure handling tools is DAUNTING.
+Code Signing for someone having no experience with actual development and handling fancy infrastructure tools is DAUNTING.
 However, it can be streamlined fairly easily.
 Your auto-updates essentially rely on two major modules

 However, we need this, period.
 Code signing is a non-negotiable thing that you should set up early on in the development phases.
 For windows, it requires you to buy a DigiCert based certificate (there are other fancier & more pricey methods but for most startups, this is the sweet spot for ROI).
 Things over on the apple side of things are pretty straightforward.
 Just make a project in your developer account!